AMDmi3/omnilinter/README.md

 Therefore rule order matters, so preconditions should be specified first, and conditions which point to concrete problematic places last.

+### Rule templates

+Rule with special `[!template]` title is not processed as a regular rule, but instead specifies items (tags and conditions) to be prepended to all following rules.
+This is useful to reduce duplication.
+You may specify bodyless `[!template]` rule without any items to reset the template.

 ## Installation

 <a href="https://repology.org/project/omnilinter/versions">